COVID-19 (Coronavirus FAQs)

 Please note: from Wednesday 25 March we will temporarily be accepting only contactless card payments at our remaining ticket offices.

-Foot passenger and train tickets are still available to buy from the self-service machines, which are located at the terminals.
+Foot passenger tickets are still available to buy from the self-service machines, which are located at the terminals.

 Do you have sufficient hand gel / hand washing facilities?